sjwaight/azure-activedirectory-identitymodel-extensions-for-dotnet/README.md

 #Windows Azure Active Directory IdentityModel Extensions for .Net
 ===========

+Note: single modification to version number to make this a drop-in for MSAL nuget available right now.

 IdentityModel Extensions for .Net provide assemblies that are interesting for web developers that wish to use federated identity providers for establishing the callers identity.

 ## Samples and Documentation